777388/Searchpi/README.md

 reverse positioning places 13 at 3.1, regular positioning starts at 1, 2 being 3, 1

+extension on reverse positioning gets to the same length, so after 100 you get a 3 digit match, 1000 a 4 digit match, and so on and so forth

 long processing time on chromebook after around 2000

 ![Screenshot 2024-01-09 3 39 37 AM](https://github.com/777388/Searchpi/assets/96343159/eec92be9-7d3a-427b-91f7-f4c77251edb6)